 Professor Chatterjee is on the Editorial Advisory Board of several leading journals, including Ethics & International Affairs, Journal of Social Philosophy, and Journal of Global Ethics, and has been an Advisory Editor of The Monist.
 He has also been a member of the American Philosophical Association's Advisory Committee on Applied Ethics, a two-term member of the Association's Committee on International Cooperation, and a member of the Search Committee for the Association's executive director.

 Professor Chatterjee has been a Robert J. Meyers Fellow at the Carnegie Council in 2018 and a recipient of the Daniels Fund Leadership Award in Business Ethics Education at the David Eccles School of Business in 2016.
 Earlier, he was a recipient of the University of Utah Student Choice Teaching Award in 2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
-In addition, he has been twice awarded the Thomas Dee Endowment Grant for Teaching Enhancement at the University of Utah.
-In 2007, he was awarded the Pax Natura Peace Prize, and in 2000, he received the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.
+In addition, he has been twice awarded the Thomas Dee Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2007.
+Also in 2007, he was awarded the Pax Natura Peace Prize, and in 2000, he received the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.

 Project Director: Conferences and Lecture Series